Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Preliminaries

-\textbf{Deterministic Rewards or Deterministic Initial State.} Some prior works provide computationally and statistically efficient algorithms under stronger assumptions that can also be extended for the linear Bellman completeness settings (under similarly stronger assumptions). \citet{du2020agnostic} provide an algorithm based on a span argument that is efficient for MDPs that have linear state-action value function for the optimal policy (a.k.a. the Linear \(Q^\star\) setting), deterministic transition dynamics, deterministic initial state \(s_1\), and stochastic rewards.
-Unfortunately, their approach crucially relies on the initial state \(s_1\) being deterministic and cannot extend to more general settings with stochastic initial states, as we consider in our paper.
-Another line of work due to \citet{wen2017efficient} considers the $Q^\star$-realizable setting with deterministic dynamics, deterministic rewards, stochastic initial states, and bounded eluder dimension, and can be extended to the linear bellman completeness setting when both rewards and dynamics are deterministic.
-However, their algorithm fails to converge when rewards are stochastic and is thus not applicable to the problem setting that we consider in this paper.
+\textbf{Deterministic Rewards or Deterministic Initial State.} Several existing studies provide computationally and statistically efficient algorithms for more general settings but under stronger assumptions; these methods can be extended to linear Bellman completeness settings but similarly strong assumptions will also apply. \citet{du2020agnostic} provide an algorithm based on a span argument that is efficient for MDPs that have linear optimal state-action value function (a.k.a. the Linear \(Q^\star\) setting), deterministic transition dynamics, deterministic initial state, and stochastic rewards.
+Unfortunately, their approach cannot extend to settings with stochastic initial states, as we consider in our paper.
+Another line of work due to \citet{wen2017efficient} considers the $Q^\star$-realizable setting with deterministic dynamics, deterministic rewards, stochastic initial states, and bounded eluder dimension.
+Their approach can be extended to the linear bellman completeness setting when both rewards and dynamics are deterministic.
+However, their algorithm fails to converge when rewards are stochastic and thus may not apply to the problem setting that we consider.

 \textbf{Efficient Algorithm in the hybrid RL setting.} \citet{song2022hybrid} develop efficient algorithms for the hybrid RL setting, where the learner has access to both online interaction and an offline dataset.
-However, they do not have an fully online algorithms and their approach assumes non-expansiveness of the \(\ell_2\)-norm of the Bellman backup.
+However, they do not have a fully online algorithms.

-Finally, we emphasize again that none of the prior works address the problem under both stochastic initial states and rewards and large action spaces.
-This is the gap we aim to fill with this work.
+In summary, no previous work addresses the problem with stochastic initial states, stochastic rewards, and large action spaces.
+This is the gap that we aim to fill with this work.